cristiancoppari/cristiancoppari/README.md

 Fullstack Developer, currently working as a Frontend Developer @ <a href="https://egodesign.io">EGO ⚫️</a>.

-Skilled with ✅:
+Technologies that I've worked with:
+- JavaScript
+- TypeScript
 - React
-- Redux and all its ecosystem (Thunks, RTK Query)
+- Redux
 - NodeJS
-- SASS
+- Scss
 - Bootstrap
-- TailwindCSS
-- JavaScript
+- Tailwind
 - Twig/Nunjucks/Django

 Coke or Pepsi?
 Pepsi.

-Reach me at: <a href="mailto:cristian.coppari@gmail.com">cristian.coppari@gmail.com</a> 📫
+Reach me at: <a href="mailto:cristian.coppari@gmail.com">cristian.coppari@gmail.com</a>.